haakoan/GWSG/docs/index.md

 ```

 ## Tutorial
-A description of how to use NAME can be found in the tutorial the notebook
+A description of how to use SynthGrav can be found in the tutorial the notebook
-named Getting_started.ipynb.
+named Getting_started.ipynb, in the main repository <url>https://github.com/haakoan/SynthGrav</url>.
 </div>
 <div class="col-lg-6" markdown="1">